Cheryl Frances-Hoad: Composer

-Her 2012 opera Amy's Last Dive was composed whie she was resident DARE Fellow in Opera Related Arts at Opera North and Leeds University.
+Her 2012 opera Amy's Last Dive was composed when she was resident DARE Fellow in Opera Related Arts at Opera North and Leeds University.
 Quark Dances was toured in the UK by Rambert Dance Company in 2014.
 Two works received their premieres at the BBC Proms in 2017: Ein Feste Burg by organist William Whitehead, and From the Beginning of the World by vocal ensemble the Cardinall's Musick.
 Last Man Standing a 30-minute work for baritone and orchestra with libretto by Tamsin Collison, was premiered in 2018 by Marcus Farnsworth and the BBC Symphony Orchestra, conducted by Martyn Brabbins.

-Scenes from the Wild, a 70 minute song cycle for tenor and chamber orchestra, was performed by the City of London Sinfonia and the BBC Singers in 2022.
+Scenes from the Wild, a 70-minute song cycle for tenor and chamber orchestra, was performed by the City of London Sinfonia and the BBC Singers in 2022.
 Also that year Your servant, Elizabeth, a short piece for chorus and orchestra, received its premiere at the BBC Proms on 22 July.
 In May 2023 Laura van der Heijden premiered her Cello Concerto in Glasgow with the BBC Scottish Symphony Orchestra conducted by Ryan Wigglesworth.

-In 2023 Frances-Hoad was commissioned by King's College, Cambridge, to compose a new carol for that year's Festival of Nine Lessons and Carols, held at the College's chapel on Christmas Eve.
+In 2023 Frances-Hoad was commissioned by King's College, Cambridge, to compose a new carol for that year's Festival of Nine Lessons and Carols, held at the college's chapel on Christmas Eve.
 The piece, titled The Cradle, is a setting of an anonymous 17th century Austrian text, translated by Robert Graves.

-Prizes and Scholarships
+Prizes and scholarships

 Frances-Hoad has won several prizes, including the Purcell Composition Prize, the Bach Choir Carol Competition, the BBC Young Composers Workshop 1996, the Cambridge Composer's Competition, the Birmingham Conservatoire Composition Competition and the Robert Helps Prize.

 She received the Mendelssohn Scholarship in 2002, the Bliss Prize in 2002, and was joint winner of the Harriet Cohen Award in 2002.
 She has also received awards from Cambridge University, the Newby Trust, the Earls Colne Educational trust and the Sidney Perry Foundation.

 In February 2006, after winning the $10,000 Robert Helps Prize with My fleeting Angel (for piano trio), Frances-Hoad became Composer-in-Residence at the University of South Florida for a week, where she gave a two-hour lecture about her work, and a masterclass for both undergraduate and postgraduate composition students.

 After winning the Cheltenham Festival Commission in the Royal Philharmonic Society Composition Prize, Frances-Hoad's My Day in Hell was premiered by the Dante Quartet at the Cheltenham Festival.